-Library Services for all Pima Community College students, faculty and staff members, as well as our larger community of Pima and Santa Cruz Counties are available at the Downtown Campus, East Campus, and West Campus Libraries.
-Library resrouces are shared District-wide and are listed in our "com cat."
+Library Services for all Pima Community College students, faculty and staff members, as well as our larger community of Pima and Santa Cruz Counties, are available at the Downtown Campus, East Campus, and West Campus Libraries.
+Library resources are shared District-wide and are listed in our "com cat."
 An Inter Campus Library loan system shares materials at all locations.

 The West Campus Library, located on the second and third floors of the Library/Administration Building has a total collection of intershelved books and audio visual materials numbering almost 300,000 items.
+This total collection of intershelved books and audio visual materials numbers almost 300,000 items.
 This total includes books, pamphlets, audio and video cassette tapes, records, maps, slides, art prints, games, filmstrips, films, magazines, newspapers, and microforms.
 The collection is particularly strong in the areas of art, ethnic studies, music, literature, law enforcement, business and legal reference, and Latin American history.

-In addition to materials in the general stacks, the LRC features six separate collections of materials: Spanish-Language, Career Information, Children's Literature, Paperback Leisure Reading, Film and Video, and Current Best Sellers.
+In addition to materials in the general stacks, the West Campus Library features six separate collections of materials: Spanish-Language, Career Information, Children's Literature, Paperback Leisure Reading, Film and Video, and Current Best Sellers.
 Also available for use in the LRC are phonograph records and microfiche collections of college catalogs, national phone directories, and ERIC documents.